 Blood pressure goals and medications for patients with diabetes

-All PHARMACISTS hear continued debate about how to manage hypertension in patients with diabetes.
+All pharmacists hear continued debate about how to manage hypertension in patients with diabetes.
 The recent American College of Cardiology and American Heart Association guidelines recommend a blood pressure goal of less than 130/80 mmHg in patients across the board.
 Years ago, many of us were also taught this goal for patients with diabetes.
 But the American Diabetes Association has backed off over the past few years.
 They now recommend a goal of blood pressure (BP) is less than 140/90 for most diabetes patients or less than 130/80 for diabetes PLUS other cardiovascular risk factors.

 These blood pressure goals have been a moving target because the benefits of stricter BP control are less clear-cut in patients with diabetes.
 For example, a systolic blood pressure goal of less than 120 in diabetes might reduce stroke risk, but not other cardiovascular events or death.
 Plus reaching a lower goal usually means adding one more antihypertensive medications and increases the risk of hypotension, electrolyte problems, etc.